01-edu/public/subjects/reverse_it/README.md

 ### Instructions

-Create a function called `reverse_it` that takes a number and returns a string with the number backwards followed by the original number.
-If the number is negative a char `-` has to be added to the beginning of the string.
+Create a function named `reverse_it`, that takes a number.
+It should return a string with the number reversed, followed by the original number.
+If the number is negative, a `-` should be added to the beginning of the string.

 ### Expected Functions

 ```rust
 pub fn reverse_it(v: i32) -> String {
 }
 ```